Cluster actions

 Activate standby

-The Activate standby action activates the Standby master in case of failures on the current master.
+The Activate standby action activates the standby master in case of failures on the current master.

 IMPORTANT

-• You can activate the Standby master when a host of the current master is unavailable.
-To switch to Standby if there are no errors on the master host (it is available), you should first stop the ADB service and set the force activation flag in the Activate standby action parameters.
+• You can activate the standby master when a host of the current master is unavailable.
+To switch to standby if there are no errors on the master host (it is available), you should first stop the ADB service and set the force activation flag in the Activate standby action parameters.
 Otherwise, the action fails.

 After you select the Activate standby action, a dialog box opens in which you can fill in the following options:

-• force activation — a flag that indicates whether to force switching to the Standby master when the host of the active master is available, but the master process inside the operating system is stopped;
+• force activation — a flag that indicates whether to force switching to the standby master when the host of the active master is available, but the master process inside the operating system is stopped;

-• run analyze — a flag that specifies whether to run ANALYZE after switching to Standby in all databases except template0, template1, and postgres.
+• run analyze — a flag that specifies whether to run ANALYZE after switching to standby in all databases except template0, template1, and postgres.

 The Activate standby action form